AresValley/Artemis-DB/static/152/description.md

 Digital Distress Radiobeacons (EPIRB's, PLB's and ELT's) are emergency radio beacons used for search and rescue operations to locate a vessel, plane, or person in distress.
+The digital form of distress radiobeacons are far improved by the ability to send GPS data, and the accuracy of alerts.

+Distress Radiobeacons come in three subcategories, PLB (Personal Locator Beacon), ELT (Emergency Locator Transmitter) or EPIRB (Emergency Position-Indicating Radio Beacon).
+EPIRB is for marine use, ELT is for aviation use, and PLB is for personal usage in areas where normal emergency services are not available.

+The Digital (406 MHz) Radiobeacon uses BPSK modulation at 400bps to transmit important data such as location (if GPS-enabled), registered user, serial number, national location protocol, and additional data programmed into the radiobeacon.
+These transmissions are monitored on the 406 MHz frequency band by satellites.
+Analog radiobeacons are no longer monitored by satellites as of February 2009.

+Digital radiobeacons are replacing the older analog radiobeacons that operate at 121.5 MHz and 243 MHz.
+Many digital radiobeacons are also equipped with a 121.5 MHz homing signal that's essentially the Analog siren used on old analog radiobeacons.
+This homing signal continuously transmits and may be interrupted when the 406 MHz data burst is transmitted to conserve energy.
+This gives new digital radiobeacons both analog radio-finding capability as well as digital GPS-based location capability.